hmckeeman/crypto-linguist/portmanteau_project/README.md

 For Example:
 Shit + coin = shitcoin (no blending going here)

-So I found a found a bunch of examples of portmanteaus in the wild (read the internet)!
+So I found a bunch of examples of portmanteaus in the wild (read the internet)!
 Then I wrote a quick python script to see what portmanteaus a computer might come up with!

 Some of them are pretty funny so I hope you enjoy!